 Crawfish are a seasonal problem in some regions.
 They tend to make burrows in lawns during the rainy season, which can be unsightly and can have the potential to damage mowing equipment.
 The crustaceans aren’t dangerous and don’t hurt any other part of the lawn but often their burrows are cause enough to want them gone.
 Getting rid of crawfish is not that easy, and really should start with re-sculpting your yard.
-Try these tips for removing, also known as crayfish, in the garden.
+Try these tips for removing crawfish, also known as crayfish, in the garden.

 Crayfish Mounds in Lawns

 Burrowing crayfish problems are primarily a nuisance and an eyesore.
 These crustaceans feed on detritus and whatever they can scavenge.
 They don’t do any harm to landscape plants and their burrows don’t permanently damage turfgrass roots.

 About the biggest complaint are crayfish mounds in the lawn.
 These don’t get as numerous as say, mole hills, but they can be unsightly, a tripping, and a mowing hazard.

 How to Get Rid of Crayfish in Your Yard

-If you have a population of terrestrial crayfish living in your landscape, you can try to consider them a unique wonderful creature sharing your space or you can try to get rid of them.
+If you have a population of terrestrial crayfish living in your landscape, you can try to consider them a unique, wonderful creature sharing your space or you can try to get rid of them.
 In cases when they are in great numbers or pose a danger, getting rid of crayfish may be necessary.

 The first thing to consider is making a more inhospitable area by terra-scaping so there are no boggy areas for crayfish to build burrows.
 They tend to like the low lying areas of the garden where run-off collects.
 Another option is to install solid wood or stone fences that are snug to the ground, but this can be costly and time consuming.